Pages of Stars Contest

 - an original story or a poem (any kind of topic) with some astronomical details or with an event that happens under the night sky (including the name of some stars or constellations or other sky objects visible with the naked eye

 The author (or a collaborator of the author) must read the text aloud, in English, and record this story as an mp3 file.
-A committee, selected by the IPS Portable Planetarium Committee in collaboration with the Astronomical Observatory Serafino Zani, will select the winners, and the text of the best entry will be published in the Mobile News column of Planetarian, while the three best works will be made available on this Pages of Stars webpage.
+A committee, selected by the IPS Portable Planetarium Committee in collaboration with the Astronomical Observatory Serafino Zani, will select the winners, and the text of the best entry will be published in the March Planetarian, while the three best works will be made available on this Pages of Stars webpage.

 The winner(s) will also receive an Award Certificate on the occasion of the Day of Planetaria, which occurs annually in March.